data <- parvob19_fi_1997_1998[order(parvob19_fi_1997_1998$age), ] %>%

 methods

-"AIC/BIC"which returns fitted model’s AIC, BIC and Log-likelihood (where applicable)"CV"which split the data into “train” and “test” set then return logloss and AUC from model’s prediction on the test set
+"AIC/BIC"which returns fitted model’s AIC, BIC and Log-likelihood (where applicable)"CV"which split the data into “train” and “test” set then return logloss and AUC from model’s prediction on the test set.
+Number of folds can be configured viakargument (see Sample usage below).

 Sample usage